Sjord/Sjord.github.io/_posts/2016-09-21-tenex-password-bug.md

 ## Creating a paging computer

-BBN could not convince a computer manufacturer to create a paging computer that conforms to their wishes.
-In 1969 they decided to build a system themselves that implements paging in hardware.
+BBN could not convince a computer manufacturer to create a paging computer that conformed to their wishes.
+In 1969 they decided to build a system themselves that implemented paging in hardware.

 BBN purchased a PDP-10 to modify it to fit their needs.
-The PDP-10 had insufficient hardware support for paging.
-However, it was built in a modular way that made it possible to add a hardware module between the processor and the memory, that handled the paging.
+The standard PDP-10 had insufficient hardware support for paging.
+However, it was built in a modular way that made it possible to change some components.
+BBN took advantage of this by designing their own hardware module to do the paging, and placed it between the processor and the memory.
 This photo by Dan Murphy shows the BBN pager, as the hardware module was called:

 ![BBN pager hardware.
 Photo by Dan Murphy.
 All rights reserved.](/images/bbn-pager.jpg "BBN pager hardware.
 Photo by Dan Murphy.
 All rights reserved.")

 To support this hardware module in software, and to implement some other wishes they had, BBN decided to implement their own operating system: Tenex.
 In approximately six months a small team of computer scientists created a new operating system that finally conformed to the wishes of BBN.

+## Virtual memory under Tenex

-This included virtual memory support.
+With Tenex, BBN finally had a system with full virtual memory support.
 Each program under Tenex could use the full address space for addressing memory.
 Furthermore, programs had a lot of control over the paging.
 Alan Bell writes: "The virtual memory system allowed the user a lot of control over what pages were placed in the address space.
 While usually a paging file was in the address space, it was also possible to map data files, etc. Therefore, the user was given control over what was mapped where and the type of access allowed."

 One of the paging settings was the "trap to user" bit.
 This would cause an interrupt to the program whenever a specific page was accessed.
 This was generally not very useful, but proved an easy way to exploit the password guessing bug described later.